Letter Carriers' Annual Food Drive Set for May 14 Throughout Nation

 30th Food Drive Will Help Feed Needy Families in All 50 States

-WASHINGTON, April 22, 2022 /PRNewswire/ -- The National Association of Letter Carriers (NALC) will conduct its annual national food drive on Saturday, May 14.
+WASHINGTON, April 22, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The National Association of Letter Carriers (NALC) will conduct its annual national food drive on Saturday, May 14.
 NALC's food drive, which was first held in 1983, helps feed millions of Americans.

 The Stamp Out Hunger® Food Drive, the country's largest one-day food drive, provides residents with an easy way to donate food to those in need.